CloudFueled/aks-workshop/src/3.07 - Application Deployment Helm (Argo CD)/Solution/README.md

             ├── applications/
             │   └── dev-application.yaml                 # ArgoCD Application manifest
             └── x-wing/
-                └── values.yaml
+                └── dev-values.yaml
 ```

 02. Create the ArgoCD `application.yaml`

-* The repository URL should be: https://charts.bitnami.com/bitnami/
+* The repository URL should be `https://charts.bitnami.com/bitnami/`
-* The chart should be nginx
+* The chart should be `nginx`
-* The target revision should be 18.2.4
+* The target revision should be `18.2.4`

 03. Commit and Deploy